enblacar/SCpubr-book/docs/14-LigandReceptorAnalysis.md

 One very interesting analysis that can be carried out is **Ligand-Receptor analysis**.
 This allows to compute whether specific clusters interact with each other based on the co-expression of a ligand and its receptor in the respective clusters.
 The interactions are retrieved from different databases and a plethora of tools have been released to tackle this analysis.
 One of them is [liana](https://saezlab.github.io/liana/index.html), which is a framework that allows to run and **integrate** the results of several tools, providing a meta-analysis of the co-expression of ligand-receptor pairs. `SCpubr` makes use of `liana` and has its analysis and visualization integrated in the `SCpubr::do_LigandReceptorPlot()` function.

-By default, the user can either run `liana` on their own and provide the resulting output as input for the function, or the complete analysis and visualizations can be performed in `SCpubr::do_LigandReceptorPlot()`.
-However, this adds up a considerable amount of computational time for each time the function is called.
+By default, the user has to run `liana` on their own and provide the resulting output as input for the function.
 The following code would produces the object that `SCpubr::do_LigandReceptorPlot()` expects as input:

 ```r